JulianSchroden/camera_control_dart/README.md

 camera_control_dart allows you to remote control supported Canon EOS cameras wirelessly.

 ## Features
-- Camera Discovery
+- Camera discovery
-- Camera Pairing
+- Camera pairing
-- Control Properties like ISO, aperture, shutter speed and white balance
+- Control properties like ISO, aperture, shutter speed and white balance
-- Start and Stop Movie Recording
+- Start and stop movie recording
-- Image Capturing
+- Image capturing
-- Live View Preview
+- Live view preview
+- Demo mode

 ## Getting started

 As of right now, `camera_control_dart` is not published on [pub.dev]().
-Therefore, you may either depend on it by referencing this GitHub repository or by cloning the repository alongside your project and referencing it using its relative path.
+Therefore, you may depend on it by referencing this GitHub repository or a local copy using its relative path.

 ```yaml
 dependencies: